Alberta Rockies neighbourhoods and nearby communities

 The Rockies are most likely the most beautiful part of the Trans-Canada Highway.
 The mountains are unique for a number of reasons.
 They managed to evade the flattening effect of the past several ice ages that covered most of the rest of North America.
 This makes the peaks very sharp and rugged, and they rise over a mile above the valley floor.

-Along the Trans-Canada Highway, the snowcover stays on the mountain tops and the glaciers through the summer (its not snowy in the valleys!).
+The northerly position of the Banff also means that the snowcover stays on the mountain tops and the glaciers through the summer (its not snowy in the valleys!).
 The stunning beauty of the mountains here, the glaciers and the aqua blue-green lakes are the reason the Canadian Pacific Railway guilt a series of castle-like mountain hotels around the turn of the century.

 See also Rockies.FoundLocally.com